 Getting a Professional (Full-Time) Job as an International Student

 This was obviously the biggest challenge that I faced during my student life in the UK.
 It was 2009.
 The UK was going through its worst recession, and 2009 was the peak of the recession period.
 I was an international student.
 So, it was extremely hard and competitive.

 At last, I did get an interview call at the University of Oxford.
-The interview was scheduled on 25th November (2009).
-Before attending the interview I contacted my Course-Director, Thesis Supervisor, and the Career Coach.
-They gave me few tips, which were later proved to be very useful during the interview.
+The interview was scheduled for 25th November (2009).
+Before attending the interview I contacted my Course-Director, Thesis Supervisor, and Career Coach.
+They gave me a few tips, which were later proved to be very useful during the interview.
 I got the job offer on 7th December 2009.
-That was truly one of the happiest days of my life till date.
-Later, I started working from 5th January 2010.
+That was truly one of the happiest days of my life.
+Later, I started working on 5th January 2010.